Atepir/kalan/docs/MCP_SERVERS_COMPLETE.md

 - MCP protocol implementation
 - Tool registration and execution
 - Result formatting for display
-- Auto-stores papers in PostgreSQL and Qdrant
+- Auto-stores papers in PostgreSQL (vector store is stub)

 **Key Features**:
 - Integrated with storage layer (auto-saves papers and embeddings)